AhmedHamdi0/Grokking-Algorithms/README.md

     - Arrays allow fast reads (random access).
     - With a linked list, elements are strewn all over, and one element stores the address of the next one.
     - Linked lists allow fast inserts and deletes.

+### 3. Recursion

+> **Loops** may achieve a performance gain for your **program**.<br>
+> **Recursion** may achieve a performance gain for your **programmer**.

+    - When you write a recursive function, you have to tell it when to stop recursion.
+    - The recursive case is when the function calls itself.
+    - The base case is when the function doesn't call itself again.
+    - All function calls (even recursive) go onto the call stack
+    - Each call to a recursive function has its own copy of the variables.
+    - You can't access a different function's copy of that variable.